-Excluded Activity Applicability Activities that reduce hydrofluorocarbon-23 (HFC-23) emissions N/A. The project reduces GHG emissions associated with the combustion of cooking fuels and/or lighting Grid-connected electricity generation using hydro-power plants/units N/A The project activities are energy efficiency measures and do not generate electricity from hydro-power plants/units.
-Grid-connected electricity generation using wind, geothermal, or solar power plants/units • Utilization of recovered waste heat for, inter alia combined cycle electricity generation and the provision of heat for residential, commercial or industrial use N/A. The project activities are energy efficiency/clean lighting measures and do not utilize recovered waste heat for any purposes.
+Excluded Activity Applicability Activities that reduce hydrofluorocarbon- 23 (HFC-23) emissions N/A. The project reduces GHG emissions associated with the combustion of cooking fuels and/or lighting Grid-connected electricity generation using hydro-power plants/units N/A The project activities are energy efficiency measures and do not generate electricity from hydro-power plants/units.
+Grid-connected electricity generation using wind, geothermal, or solar power plants/units N/A. The project activities are energy efficiency/clean lighting measures and do not generate electricity from wind, geothermal, or solar power plants/units.
+Utilization of recovered waste heat for, inter alia combined cycle electricity generation and the provision of heat for residential, commercial or industrial use N/A. The project activities are energy efficiency/clean lighting measures and do not utilize recovered waste heat for any purposes.
 Generation of electricity and/or thermal energy using biomass.
-This does not include • efficiency improvements in thermal applications (e.g., cookstoves) The project activities are energy efficiency/clean lighting measures and do not generate electricity using biomass.
+This does not N/A.

+include efficiency improvements in thermal applications (e.g., cookstoves) The project activities are energy efficiency/clean lighting measures and do not generate electricity using biomass.
 The project includes energy efficiency improvements in thermal applications, i.e. cookstoves.
-Generation of electricity and/or thermal energy using fossil fuels, including activities that involve switching from a higher carbon content fuel to a lower carbon content fuel Replacement of electric lighting with more energy efficient electric lighting such as the replacement of incandescent electrical bulbs with CFLs or LEDs The project activities do not include the Installation and/or replacement of electricity transmission lines and/or energy efficient transformers N/A. The project activities do not include the installation and/or replacement of electricity transmission lines and/or energy efficient transformers.
+Generation of electricity and/or thermal energy using fossil fuels, including activities that involve switching from a higher carbon content fuel to a lower carbon content fuel N/A. The project activities do not include the generation of electricity and/or thermal energy using fossil fuels, including activities that involve switching from a higher carbon content fuel to a lower carbon content fuel.
+Replacement of electric lighting with more energy efficient electric lighting such as the replacement of incandescent electrical bulbs with CFLs or LEDs N/A. The project activities do not include the replacement of electric lighting.
+Installation and/or replacement of electricity transmission lines and/or energy efficient transformers N/A. The project activities do not include the installation and/or replacement of electricity transmission lines and/or energy efficient transformers.